pavankumar0077/Shell-script-zer0-to-hero/practice.md

     sudo useradd myuser
 This will create user but won't create a directory of the user in /home.
+When you add a user, by defaut the user is added to his own group.

 <img width="538" alt="image" src="https://github.com/ManishNegi963/Shell-script-zer0-to-hero/assets/124788172/71d64444-12c3-4529-bf1a-5cde190ee25b">